alfg/grunt-frontend-starter/README.md

   * Clone repo
   * `cd` to directory and run `npm install`
-  * Update package.json to reflect your project name/settings.
+  * Update package.json to reflect your project name/settings

-Then when you're working on your project, just run any of the commands:
+  * Run `grunt serve` and load `http://127.0.0.1:8000` in your browser

+All output will be compiled into the `_site` folder.
+So you can simply upload the entire contents to any static host.

+Extra built-in options:

 * `grunt` will compile your site into the "./_site" directory
 * `grunt serve` will start a server at http://localhost:8000 and watch for changes